ALPINE: Closed-Loop Adaptive Privacy Budget Allocation for Mobile Edge Crowdsensing: Conclusion

 \section{Conclusion}

-We propose ALPINE, a lightweight, adaptive privacy-decision framework for MECS.
-It performs on-device multi-dimensional risk scoring with an efficient model, then uses TD3 to adjust the privacy budget, balancing privacy, utility, and energy on constrained devices.
-An edge server evaluates processed data and feeds back for real-time adaptation.
-Across real and simulated datasets, ALPINE improves anomaly detection, resource use, utility, and attack resilience, demonstrating robust deployability.
-In future work, we will explore even lighter anomaly-detection models and more sophisticated techniques to precisely quantify data quality and privacy strength, aiming for a comprehensive solution.
+We propose \textbf{ALPINE}, a lightweight closed-loop adaptive privacy budget allocation framework for MECS.
+It performs on-device multi-dimensional risk perception and uses an offline-trained TD3 policy to allocate privacy budgets under dynamic constraints.
+The edge server evaluates privacy strength and downstream utility, and feeds back signals for online policy switching and periodic offline refinement.
+Experiments on real-world and prototype deployment datasets show that ALPINE achieves a favorable balance among anomaly detection, privacy–utility trade-off, efficiency, and robustness.
+In future work, we will explore lighter anomaly detectors and CMDP-based control with primal–dual optimization to further improve principled online adaptation.